BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 ### Stolen Cargo

-Use the trucker to get to Gearen City, then go to Oceana Pier.
+Use the Truck Guy to get to Gearen City, then go to Oceana Pier.
 Head to the southeast, then follow the guy into the warehouse.

 If you try to go north, you'll take damage.
 We want to enter the room on the right.
 Read the book here to get the *Factory Field Readout*.
 The key here is to transform the Factory Field into Short-Circuit via battling the Electrike trainer in the southwest and getting it to use Discharge.